 Example

 A trader doubles position size repeatedly in demo trading to accelerate gains.
+In a prop firm account, this behaviour would immediately violate drawdown limits.

 Rule Constraints and Strategy Viability